dentman/stock-exchange-platform-frontend/README.md

 This is a single page web application created in React.
 This repository contains the UI, all data presented on the site are retieved from our dedicated API.

 Back-end repository is available here: https://github.com/dentman/stock-exchange-platform-backend.git
+Please check out the deployed app [here](https://stock-exchange-platform.herokuapp.com).

 # HOW TO RUN